ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa1/index.md

 3. What resources did you find most helpful in completing the assignment?
 4. Who (if anyone) in the class did you work with on the assignment?

+## Collaboration

+You can discuss your approach and code with anyone in the class, make study groups to work together, have public discussions on the course message board, and so on.
+Make sure to give credit to collaborators in your README (see below) and make an individual submission.
+This assignment is predominantly _for your learning and practice_.
+Other assignments in the course will be completed on your own and/or with additional assessment and have more restrictive collaboration policies.

 ## Submission